Jabuka, Pančevo: Topographic history

-On 9 May 1768, Joseph II wrote an impression of the structural condition of the village during his inspection of the new part of southern military frontier into his diary: Jabuka is worst of all villages.
+On 9 May 1768, Joseph II wrote an impression of the structural condition of the village during his inspection of the new part of southern military frontier into his diary: "Jabuka is worst of all villages."
 At the instigation of Viennese Hofkriegsrat and after approval of the financing by Viennese Hofkammer the village was new created and built up until 1774.
 There is a historical plan of the new village which is kept at the Austrian National Archives.
 At the beginning of the 19th century, cotton was planted on a trial basis in the northern Jabuka area but it was stopped because of long-term profitability reasons.
 In 1808, Archduke Ludwig opened a fruit plant nursery which existed until 1873.
 There is an impression of the old village and the plant nursery (German Obstgarten Plantage) which is recorded on the map of the Franciscan land survey from the early 19th century at the National Archives of Austria.
 In 1905, cadastral maps of the village were recorded which are kept at the National Archives of Hungary.
 In 1910, the village consisted of 675 buildings, 478 made of stones or bricks, 147 made of air dried bricks or clay with stone or brick foundation and 50 made of timber or other materials.
 627 buildings had roofs made of tiles, slate or sheet metal and 48 made of thatched reeds or straw.

 From 1959 to 1960, the old Roman Catholic Church was demolished due to dilapidated and damp foundations.
 A part of the dry bricks was used for construction and renovation of new and old houses of the village.
 The Church was built from 1773 to 1774 in neoclassical stile and renovated gradually and partially from 1829 to 1833, and its deed, dated 14 November 1833, was sealed in a niche behind altar during consecration ceremony, and original deed of foundation stone laid, dated 4 July, was situated on the ground in front of altar.
 After demolition of last remains of foundation walls, both historical deeds were handed over by governmental authorities of village to Diocese of Zrenjanin and Historical Archive Pančevo.
 The church was dedicated to Saint Leopold and stood on the place on which the modern school extension including sports hall is now, opened in school year 1961/62.

 In 1901, the small Orthodox church was built (consecration deed, dated 24 June).
 Before completion of the church, the Orthodox residents (369 Vlachs and 13 Serbs in 1890) had to go to the churches of the competent parish communities in Sefkerin or Pančevo.
 The Church is dedicated to Saint Demetrius.
 In 2011, the construction of the big Eastern Orthodox Church started, which was mostly financed by donations.
 The first mass was celebrated in August 2014.
-The church is consecrated to Saint Elijah.
+The church is consecrated to the Prophet Elijah.
 The new sacral building of the village is opposite the primary school Gotse Delchev in the center of the village.